jsf80238/data_science/README.md

                            [--db-port-number PORT_NUMBER] [--db-name DATABASE_NAME]
                            [--db-user-name USER_NAME] [--db-password PASSWORD]
                            [--environment-file /path/to/file] [--verbose | --terse]
-                           /path/to/input_data_file.csv | query-against-database
+                           /path/to/input_data_file.extension | query-against-database

-    Profile the data in a database or CSV file.
+    Profile the data in a database or file.
 Generates an analysis consisting tables and images stored in an Excel workbook or HTML pages.
 For string columns provides a pattern analysis with C replacing letters, 9 replacing numbers, underscore replacing spaces, and question mark replacing everything else.
 For numeric and datetime columns produces a histogram and box plots.

     positional arguments:
-      /path/to/input_data_file.csv | query-against-database
+      /path/to/input_data_file.extension | query-against-database
                             An example query is 'select a, b, c from t where x>7'.
+File names must end in csv, dat, txt, dsv or parquet.
+See also --delimiter.

     options:
       -h, --help            show this help message and exit --header-lines NUM    When reading from a file specifies the number of rows to skip UNTIL